Estimation of High-Dimensional Markov-Switching VAR Models with an Approximate EM Algorithm: EM Algorithm for Markov-Switching VAR Models

-However, the complex dependence structure in the process and the high-dimensionality of the problem pose challenges both theoretically and computationally if we directly apply the EM algorithm outlined in the previous paragraph.
+The complex dependence structure in the process and the high-dimensionality of the problem pose significant challenges both theoretically and computationally if we directly apply the EM algorithm outlined in the previous paragraph.
 We thus propose a modified EM algorithm to overcome these challenges.

-First, in the E-step, the exact conditional expectations defined in \eqref{exactwij} and \eqref{exactwj} depend on all the outcome $Y$'s up to time $t$.
+First, in the E-step, the exact conditional expectations defined in \eqref{exactwij} and \eqref{exactwj} depend on all the outcome $Y$'s up to time $T$.
 Theoretically, given such dependence, it might be difficult to establish certain concentration results (see Section~\ref{sec:theoretical}) to obtain the performance guarantee of the EM algorithm.
-At the same time, certain recursive algorithms are needed for the computation of these conditional probabilities that efficiently enumerate over all possible paths of $Z_1^t$ \citep[see, for example, ][]{baum1970maximization,lindgren1978markov,hamilton1989new,kim1994dynamic}.
-Given these difficulties, we propose the following modification to the E-step, in which we will use an approximation of the conditional expectation.
+At the same time, certain recursive algorithms are needed for efficient computation of these conditional probabilities without enumerating over all possible paths of $Z_1^T$ \citep[see, for example, ][]{baum1970maximization,lindgren1978markov,hamilton1989new,kim1994dynamic}.
+Given these difficulties, we propose the following modification to the E-step, in which we approximate the conditional expectations.
 Specifically, for a generic $\theta$, we define

 and